Minikutty/Scrollmap/ProjectDetails.md

 MANUAL

-A scrollmap is an android application which acts as a multifunction navigation instrument, showing the current location on a chart and the feet above sea level.
-This app mainly provides the scrolling map functionality of a GPS.
+Scrollmap is an android application which acts as a multifunction navigation instrument, showing the current location on a chart and the feet above sea level.
+This app mainly provides the map scrolling functionality of a GPS.

 The application supports 2D (overhead) as well as 3D (projection of 2D image to add perspective) modes.
 The 2D mode also supports “North-up” and “Heading-up” modes.